pytask-dev/pytask/README.rst

 In its highest aspirations, pytask tries to be pytest as a build system.
 Its features
 include:

-- Automatic discovery of tasks.
+- **Automatic discovery of tasks.**

-- It tracks dependencies and products as well as the source file of a task to evaluate whether it needs to be re-executed.

-- pytask does not stop if one task fails, but continues execution for all collected tasks.
-Tasks which depend on failed tasks are automatically skipped.
+- **Lazy evaluation.** If a task or its dependencies have not changed, do not execute it again.

+- **Debug mode.** Jump into the debugger if a task fails and get quick feedback.

+- **Select tasks via expressions.** Run only a subset of tasks with expressions and markers known from pytest.

-- Easily extensible since its architecture is based on `pluggy
+- **Easily extensible with plugins**. pytask's architecture is based on `pluggy
   <https://pluggy.readthedocs.io/en/latest/>`_, a plugin management and hook calling
-  framework.
+  framework which enables you to adjust pytask to your needs.

 Installation